pointfreeco/sqlite-data/README.md

 SQL queries, including joins and aggregates, and performance, including indices.

-With some basic knowledge you can apply this library to your database schema in order to query for data and keep your views up-to-date when data in the database changes.
-You can use GRDB's [query builder][query-interface] APIs to query your database, or you can use raw SQL queries, along with all of the power that SQL has to offer.
+With some basic knowledge you can apply this library to your database schema in order to query for data and keep your views up-to-date when data in the database changes, and you can use [StructuredQueries][structured-queries-gh] to build queries, either using its type-safe, discoverable query builder, or using its `#sql` macro for writing safe SQL strings.

 [query-interface]: https://swiftpackageindex.com/groue/grdb.swift/master/documentation/grdb/queryinterface
 [sharing-gh]: https://github.com/pointfreeco/swift-sharing